Suket-Shubhankar/Password-Strength-Classifier/README.md

 ## Results

-The trained models demonstrate strong predictive capabilities, accurately classifying passwords into different strength categories.
+The trained models demonstrate strong predictive capabilities, classifying passwords into different strength categories.
 You can input passwords and receive instant strength classification from the three models used.

 ## Contributing